33. Central America Part 3 – 2013

 Final Comments:

-- Learning about other cultures is enriching.
-I have such a deeper respect and appreciation of the Mayans.
-Both the temples and the rituals were inspiring.
+1. Learning about other cultures is enriching.
+I have a deeper respect and appreciation for the Mayans.